ging/fiware-idm/doc/installation_and_administration_guide/configuration.md

 The algorithm to firm ID Tokens (Json Web Tokens) can be configured through the jwt_algorithm variable.

-If 'HS256', 'HS384' or 'HS512' is selected, you can find the symetric key in the application show interface.
+If 'HS256', 'HS384' or 'HS512' is selected, you can find the symmetric key in the application show interface.

 If 'RS256' is selected, you can find the public certificate to verify tokens in: